WWE Rumors: Braun Strowman Ambulance Attack Pays Off, Is Universal Championship Match Coming?

 — AttitudeOfAggression (@AttitudeAgg) April 13, 2017

 In addition to making him look strong again, Braun Strowman’s ambulance segment helped inspire a new catchphrase that appears to have caught on with fans — “Your tears hydrate me.”
 This was his response to the aforementioned “fire Braun Strowman” petition started earlier in the week by a Roman Reigns fan who asked people to stop signing her petition after she had reportedly spoken to someone within WWE.
-According to the Inquisitr, the catchphrase has become so popular that several WWE fans have asked the company to release a t-shirt with the phrase on it.
+According to the Inquisitr, the catchphrase has become so popular that several WWE fans have asked the company to release a T-shirt with the phrase on it.

 Meanwhile, it would seem that WWE has taken notice of the polarizing and passionate reactions to Strowman’s Monday Night RAW attack on Reigns.
 According to the latest issue of the subscriber-only Wrestling Observer Newsletter, Strowman is now penciled in as Brock Lesnar’s challenger for the Universal Championship at WWE’s June or July RAW-exclusive pay-per-view.

-Per Smark Out Moment‘s WWE pay-per-view calendar for 2017, that would be Extreme Rules or Bad Blood, respectively, so if Lesnar vs. Strowman takes place at the former pay-per-view, this could point to a particularly brutal and intense match between two of WWE’s most physically-intimidating wrestlers.
+According to Smark Out Moment’s WWE pay-per-view calendar for 2017, that would be Extreme Rules or Bad Blood, respectively.
+If Lesnar vs. Strowman takes place at the former pay-per-view, this could point to a particularly brutal and intense match between two of WWE’s most physically-intimidating wrestlers.

 If the rumors ring true and Braun Strowman does face Brock Lesnar for the Universal Championship in June or July, it will be interesting to see if WWE decides to make the 33-year-old former strongman competitor a first-time Universal champ at Extreme Rules or Badd Blood.
 But WrestlingNews.co predicted that Lesnar may most likely retain the belt, due to the fact that he’s still got several more appearances confirmed for this year, and the rumor that WWE is building toward Roman Reigns vs. Brock Lesnar as the main event of WrestleMania 34 next year.